dotnet/orleans/src/Documentation/tutorials_and_samples/tutorial_1.md

 `Microsoft.Orleans.Core.Abstractions` is needed everywhere.
 It included in both `Microsoft.Orleans.Server` and `Microsoft.Orleans.Client`.

-`Microsoft.Orleans.CodeGenerator.MSBuild` automatically generates code that is needed to make calls to grains pass machine boundaries.
+`Microsoft.Orleans.CodeGenerator.MSBuild` automatically generates code that is needed to make calls to grains across machine boundaries.
 So it needed in both `GrainInterfaces` and `Grains` projects.

 ## Define a Grain Interface